 3. Sleep helps your body recover

-Sleep 6-8 hours a day – your body needs time to recover and repair itself, and there are absolutely no substitute for sleep.
-If you struggle to sleep and as a result your nervous system is always in the fight & flight mode – try Yoga Nidra (YouTube Link).
+Sleep 6-8 hours a day – your body needs time to recover and repair itself, and there is absolutely no substitute for sleep.
+If you struggle to sleep and as a result your nervous system is always in fight-flight mode – try Yoga Nidra (YouTube Link).

 Stimulate scalp blood flow

-Scalp blood flow stimulation plays such an important role in tackling post COVID hair loss that it would need a separate article.
-Stimulating blood flow to scalp is paramount in helping you regrow your hair after COVID.
-Not only your blood vessels might be constricted due to higher amounts of free-floating angiotensin, but your androgens might be pushing your hair follicles towards androgenic alopecia.
-So, supporting your hair follicle function directly by stimulating it locally, through scalp massages, hair root masks and dermastamping is key in helping you in this journey.
+Scalp blood flow stimulation plays such an important role in tackling post-COVID hair loss that it would need a separate article.
+Stimulating blood flow to the scalp is paramount in helping you regrow your hair after COVID.
+Not only your blood vessels might be constricted due to higher amounts of free-floating angiotensin, but your androgens might be pushing your hair follicles toward androgenic alopecia.
+So, supporting your hair follicle function directly by stimulating it locally, through scalp massages, hair root masks, and dermastamping is key in helping you in this journey.

 Conclusion